Here is an overview of some of the projects the Town is working on. Click on any link below to jump to a more detailed description of the project.

 South Street Improvements

-The long anticipated start of construction on South Street Improvements, funded by federal Transportation Enhancement and Special Purpose transportation funds and local matching funds continues to be a high priority.
-The project, which encompasses the stretch of South Street from Union Square southerly to the railroad right-of- way, includes widening a portion of South Street, undergrounding utilities from Union Square to the First Church of Christ Scientist, relocating overhead utility lines away from the curb from the Church to the railroad, and new sidewalks on both sides of the street, is complicated by complex utility design and easement negotiation.
+The South Street pedestrian and roadway improvement project was completed in 2018.
+Funded by federal Transportation Enhancement and Special Purpose transportation funds and local matching funds, the project emcompaced the stretch of South Street from Union Square southerly to the railroad right-of- way and included widening a portion of South Street, undergrounding utilities from Union Square to the First Church of Christ Scientist, relocating overhead utility lines away from the curb from the Church to the railroad, and new sidewalks on both sides of the street.